solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 -   For the password, type **Solliance123**

 Once in the virtual machine, notice that all the necessary development tools have already been installed.
-Additionally, the supporting github repository has been downloaded that includes all the artifacts needed to start the developer journey.
+Additionally, the supporting GitHub repository has been downloaded that includes all the artifacts needed to start the developer journey.
 These files can be found on the **mysqldevSUFFIX-paw1** machine in the